 Is this trip for you?

 The Magemani Camp is a stunning campsite situated amongst the trees of an old coconut, mango and cashew nut plantation on Mafia Island’s western shore.
 Traditional thatched houses of different sizes make up the camp which are shared, same-sex dorms that house three people, so volunteers must be willing to share space with their fellow interns if staying in this type of accommodation.
-Additionally, two double rooms are available for an additional fee.
 All dorms are equipped with amenities (including bed linen and mosquito nets).
 In true Bush style, the camp features dry, composting toilets and outside showers.

 Three meals of fresh local food are prepared by chefs daily here, including a lot of fruit and seafood such as fish, octopus and squid.
 Chicken and beef are also often served, and for vegetarians, there is plenty on offer.You will also be provided with tea, coffee and according to your preference, bottled or filtered water.